Eli Cohen is the director of Jews4Judaism in Australia.

 The Rabbi then brings up Isaiah 55, Ezekiel 33 and Ezekiel 18.
 He then asks why you came up with this idea that a human being is needed to die for your sins.
 Well Jesus himself said he came to give his life as a ransom for many which can be found in Matthew 20:28 and Mark 10:45.

 Now regarding the passages Cohen brought up, Ezekiel 18:20 is not addressing vicarious atonement, it is referring to us being responsible for our own sins.
 For example If I do evil or good, my dad is not responsible and vice versa.
 But the passage is not addressing nor even talking about vicarious atonement.
 In Ezekiel 33, the people are in diaspora but nevertheless the passage is not mentioning any sacrifices, as they are not the focus of the passage, same with Isaiah 55.
 Although in the book of Isaiah, sacrifice is mentioned in the very early chapters but it is not a repudiation of sacrifices period, it's a repudiation of hypocritical worship, including cheap sacrifices.
-I speak about the subject of sacrifices more in depth in my response to Rabbi Asher Meza which can be found on youtube.
+I speak about the subject of sacrifices more in depth in my response to Rabbi Asher Meza which can be found on YouTube.

-Passages like Jeremiah 19 condemns human sacrifice but nowhere in the TANAKH does it explicitly say or implicitly say that a rightous man cannot willingly lay his life down for others to atone for them, I have often spoke about the death of the righteous found in the Talmud which I have spoken about in other videos.
+Passages like Jeremiah 19 condemns human sacrifice but nowhere in the TANAKH does it explicitly say or implicitly say that a righteous man cannot willingly lay his life down for others to atone for them, I have often spoke about the death of the righteous found in the Talmud which I have spoken about in other videos.
 Although Moses offers himself to be blotted out, God refuses to blot him out and says "I only blot out those who sin against me".
-Nevertheless, the possiblity of vicarious sacrifice is not out of the question.
+Nevertheless, the possibility of vicarious sacrifice is not out of the question.

 As for whether the death of the rightous is understood correctly, I need to set up a page on the blog where this talmudic tradition in Moed Qatan 28a (or b) can be discussed.